Plus, everything you need to know about the latest Stamp Duty cut!

 • You’re a first time buyer purchasing a property that exceeds the Stamp Duty Threshold.

-• You get added to a property’s mortgage deeds (This is considered buying a share in the property)
+• You get added to a property’s house repayments deeds (This is considered buying a share in the property)

 • You’re purchasing a non-residential property worth more than 150k.